Bnz-0/logiq/README.md

 ## Main aspects
 This library aims to make easy and simple the using of the quantum states (i.e. qubits and something more 😉), operator, basis and mostly, how these interacts with each other.

-To achieve this, the library is focused to add a **great layer of  abstraction** to gain semplicity and in comprehensibility.
+To achieve this, the library is focused to add a **great layer of  abstraction** to gain simplicity and in comprehensibility.

 This layer includes:
 - Great support for the bra-ket notation to represent the states.